 A passion for fashion and footwear drove Kibbee Miller to Converse.
 Now a member of their global social media team, Kibbee works closely with influencers of all scales every day on multiple active campaigns.

 We sat down with her to hear what it takes to get a gig with a brand like Converse.
 Are you an influencer hoping to score a collab with a brand of this scale?
 Are you a brand trying to understand what you should be looking for in your influencers?

-Kick up your heels … or chucks … and listen up.
+Kick up your heels … or chucks … and listen up to this episode of the Perlu influencer marketing podcast.
 Kibbee breaks it all down.

 - Big brands like Converse want to work with influencers who are well-rounded and passionate about a lot of different things.